1. The first discovered plant hormone is ____________.

 Explanation: Cytokinins promote shoot differentiation, whereas auxins promote roots.

-41. Cytokinins delay:
+41. Cytokinins delay ____________.

 A) Senescence